tm-a-t/telegram-bot-handbook/pages/folds/tutorial/quick-start.md

 1. **Obtain Telegram API keys if you don't have them.**
    Go to https://my.telegram.org and register an app.
    You may fill in any data, it doesn't really matter.
-   I believe you can register an app only once and always reuse it afterwards.
+   You may register an app only once and always reuse it afterwards.

 2. **Register a bot.**
    Open [@BotFather](https://t.me/BotFather) and follow the instructions.